MulberryBeacon/anarky/README.md

                             input files to convert
       -d DEST, --dest DEST  output directory for the generated files

-The `flac2wav` and `flac2mp3` programs perform a decoding operation (only half of the what `flac2mp3` does, of course) and have the same set of options, which is slightly different from the previous two programs due to not having to provide an album art file:
+The `flac2wav` and `flac2mp3` programs perform a decoding operation (the latter starts with decoding and then encodes, of course) and have the same set of options, which is slightly different from the previous two programs due to not having to provide an album art file:

     usage: PROGRAM [-h] [-v] [-p] [-t] [-c] -f FILES [FILES ...] -d DEST